WEC-Sim/WEC-Sim/docs/user/applications.rst

 RM3 PTO Extension
 ^^^^^^^^^^^^^^^^^

-Examples using :ref:`PTO Extension <pto-pto-extension>`.
-Examples of WEC-Sim models using PTO Extension are included for the :ref:`RM3 <user-tutorials-rm3>` geometry.
+Examples on using the :ref:`PTO Extension <pto-pto-extension>` advanced feature to set-up an initial displacement of the :ref:`RM3 <user-tutorials-rm3>` easily.
 This geometry is a special case with a large DOF in which different WEC bodies can be identified as the PTO mechanism with a cooresponding position change when setting the PTO Initial Displacement.

 Visualization Markers